elo-enterprises/lab-notebooks/printer/operating-procedures.md

     * If the maximum variance is 1mm or more, repeat the Tilt calibration step.
     * If the Tilt calibration does not fix the problem, look for damage to the PEI sheet, or even the bed itself.
 They may need to be replaced.

-* Next, use the Modix online tool for UBL Adjustment, found [here](http://www.support.modix3d.com/ubl-editor-119/)
+* Next, use the Modix online tool for UBL adjustment, found [here](http://www.support.modix3d.com/ubl-editor-119/)
   * In the Modix UBL tool, change the size of the grid to 10 x 10.
   * With the computer connected to the printer via Pronterface, once the mesh has been sent to the PC, click 'Upload' on the Modix UBL tool, then 'Click to Process.'
   * Manually adjust the numbers //INSERT RULES FOR UPDATING NUMBERS